-Sharing on my Munich Food Guide that covers the best food to eat in Munich and where to find them.
+Sharing my Munich Food Guide covers the best food to eat in Munich and where to find them.
 We visited Munich on a short break and can recommend the selections of delicious food and restaurants that we ate during our trip to this capital of Bavaria.

 Munich is one of Europe’s hottest travel destinations.
 Great beer, amazing pastries, the popular goulash, and more, in particular, keep travelers coming back for more.
 As a food lover, I always did a lot of good eating whenever I visited a city.
 We enjoyed the city to the fullest and tried some of the delicious food during our trip to Munich.
 There are so many delicious things to eat and I simply haven’t spent enough time in Munich.

 Typical German cuisine focuses heavily on bread, potatoes, and meat, especially pork.
 It’s the type of food regarded as rich, filling, and hearty.
 Although I don’t have much experience with German food one thing seems clear, beer flows freely.
 Spending time in the beer gardens and downing a couple of pints of the local brew under the shady chestnut trees is a must-do when visiting Munich.

 If you’re visiting Munich and have an interest in German cuisine, then I hope this Munich food guide with some of the best restaurants in Munich leads you to some memorable meals.